min-hinthar/fullstack_dev_portfolio/README.md

 -----

 ### Description
-This project is to create a modern and responsive Fullstack Developer's Portfolio - Being a web developer means being part of a community.
-This will be a place to share my projects so that I can share my work with fellow developers and collaborate on future projects.
+This project is to develop a full-stack web developer's portfolio website with Home, About, Work, Skills, Testimonials, and Contact sections.
+The website should be modern, mobile responsive, and utilize React as the frontend framework, Sanity as the backend, deployed on Netlify and Email JS for contact management and auto-reply features.
+This will be a place to share my projects so that I can share my portfolio with fellow developers and collaborate on future projects.

 -----